VinceDebile/EnvImpactOutCanna/README.md

 The first excel worksheet has all references embeded, for verification of values using "Manuscript" as a reference, please refer

 To the second worksheet "Biomass 3 yr.xlsx" which are raw data from the 3-year field trial.

+OpenLCA files containing process trees, flows etc. are found in the "EnvImpactOutdoorCannabis.zip" file